MLogdberg/mlogdberg.github.io/_posts/2019-08-23-Function and Application Insight part 2.md

 An Operation is either a *DependencyOperation*, intended to mark dependency to other resources or a *RequestOperation* meant for marking a creation of a request.
 I will use a DependencyOperation in my case since it's the most alike operation for my purpose, I use it to mark that a more complex logic has been executed in my function and what the result of it was.

-I use this in several ways one is when I process alot of items in my Function to mark that they are executed, like processing a record in a list, another is hwne performing a complex transformation.
+I use this in several ways one is when I process alot of items in my Function to mark that they are executed, like processing a record in a list, another is when performing a complex transformation and so on.

 In my example bellow I'll demonstrate the usage of an operation by doing a simple for loop and simulating processing of a line and adding some valuable metadata.
-As a tip set *Data* the a serialized version fo the object that is processed so it's easier to understand/debug etc.
+As a tip set the *Data* property to the object that is going to be processed to easier understand what data is processed.

 ```csharp
 for (int i = 0; i < 10; i++)